 Quadrant 2: Important & NOT Urgent

-Long Term Planning & Strategy
+Long Term Planning & Strategy (Spend most of your time here)

 These are the activities that help you achieve your personal and professional goals, and complete important work.
 Make sure that you have plenty of time to do these things properly, so that they do not become urgent.
 And remember to leave enough time in your schedule to deal with unforeseen problems.
 This will maximize your chances of keeping on schedule, and help you avoid the stress of work becoming more urgent that necessary.